NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-getting-started.md

 # RadAutoCompleteTextView Getting Started

-In this article, you will learn how to initialize **RadAutoCompleteTextView** and use it with it's basic configuration.
+In this article, you will learn how to initialize **RadAutoCompleteTextView** and use it with its basic configuration.

 ## Installation
-Run the following command to add the plugin to your application:
+**RadAutoCompleteTextView** is distributed through the `nativescript-ui-autocomplete` package, so before using it, you need to run the following command to add the plugin to your application:

 ```
 tns plugin add nativescript-ui-autocomplete